 2:02:15pm: Become bored of “the wave” and wish it would stop and the match would start.

-2:05pm: Watch first set of first tennis match between Novak Djokovic and Fabio Fognini.
+2:05pm: Watch the first set of the first tennis match between Novak Djokovic and Fabio Fognini.

 2:05:03pm: Think Djokovic may be a good-looking lad.
 Google “Novak Djokovic” and confirm he is good-looking and is also the number two tennis player in the world.
 Fall in love.

 2:06pm: Learn the rules of tennis from Peter who appears to be annoyed with my lack of tennis knowledge.
 Wonder why we did not discuss tennis rules during the period when the court tent was erected.
 Continue to stare at Djokovic.
 Brainstorm ways to meet him.

 3:05pm: Observe the chair umpire stop the match due to rain.
 Watch the men dressed in green shirts and shorts bring back the court tent.
 Scream, “No!”
 Decide to brave the queues for the restroom.
 Ponder where an outlet may exist to plug-in my almost-dead phone.
 Realize I have not brainstormed a successful way to meet Djokovic yet.
 Make mental note to brainstorm some more.